G-Rath/fold-call-blocks-plugin/README.md

-# fold-test-blocks plugin
+# fold-call-blocks plugin

-WebStorm plugin that lets you fold test call blocks like region tags, letting you easily fold them, and remain focused on what you're working on:
+IntelliJ plugin that lets you fold call blocks like region tags, using the first argument of said call blocks as the placeholder text:

 ```
 const fn = <T>(p: T) => p;